Dineth-53015/SDP_Project_SCMS/README.md

 # Login Credentials for System Access

+The following credentials are available for logging into the system based on user roles:

 | Role            | Username       | Password      |
 | :---            |     :---:      |     :---:     |
 | Administrator   | Admin          | Password      |
 | Lecturer        | Lecturer       | Password      |
 | Student         | Student        | Password      |

+These credentials are set for initial access and can be modified as needed.